Steve & Barb Molsee

 - Our Self

 Southeastern Idaho is in the heart of Mormon country, and is heavily influenced by its religion and culture.
-Many people, especially youth and young adults, are deceived and mislead by the Mormon religion or completely burnt out by the bombardment of it, and want nothing to do with God as a result.
+Many people, especially youth and young adults, are deceived and misled by the Mormon religion or completely burnt out by the bombardment of it, and want nothing to do with God as a result.
 There is a screaming need amongst youth for a relationship with Jesus.
 Partying and being tough are seen as the preferred lifestyle.

 After seeing the need in their community, the Molsees began ministering to anyone God put in their path who would listen to the gospel message.
 “We offer Jesus as the answer, whatever your situation may be,” Steve explains.